 3. Choose the Optimum Framework

 Frameworks, as the literal meaning suggests, are the design or foundations upon which the websites are built and which display the content.
 This means that a good framework is extremely important for optimal site performance.
-In addition to that, the themes and designs that you choose impact on the loading time as well.
+In addition to that, the themes and designs that you choose impact the loading time as well.
 If we are seeing in this context, we must also consider the fact that a flashy theme with tons of multimedia will increase the loading time of the website.
 Avoid special effects used just for their own sake.

-When choosing a framework for your website, you can use the iThemes, Headway Themes, or StudioPress, which will ensure a lean yet a strong framework.
+When choosing a framework for your website, you can use iThemes, Headway Themes, or StudioPress, which will ensure a lean yet a strong framework.
 They have all the themes a user can ask for depending upon the business type, niche, and website type.
 In addition to the themes, their WP frameworks are a success factor around which they develop their themes.